Private Listening

 Bottom Line

 If you already own or are considering a Roku Ultra, plugging it into Ethernet isn't just good advice for 4K streaming stability, it transforms Private Listening into a genuinely premium audio experience.
-Pair it with QuickRemote for Windows, and you have a setup that the Roku Mobile App physically cannot replicate.
+Pair it with QuickRemote for Windows to unlock exclusive features like 5.1 Surround Sound and zero-latency High-Fidelity Audio—a setup that the official Roku Mobile App physically cannot replicate.

 Experience the best Private Listening setup on Windows.